notthetup/blog/_posts/2006-02-01-i-should-learn-latex.md

 **LaTeX** seems to be the way to go.
 Though it's difficult to learn it seems very flexible.
 It also seems to have some kind of style sheets.
 I dont know how and what.
 That is what I should find out now.
 And you can make pdf projector slides as well with LaTeX and stuff like that.
 That mean I can say "good bye" to M$ Office.
 I will only need it to open things, never to create anything.

 Haha.
 Freedom at last.
 Just need to explore and read.
-A LOT!!!
+A LOT!!